 Students understand how to use many types of technology tools, are able to select tools for specific purposes, and use them regularly.

 The teacher guides, informs, and contextualizes student choices of technology tools and is flexible and open to student ideas.
 Lessons are structured so that student use of technology is self-directed.

-Multiple technology tools are available in quantities sufficient to meet the needs of all students.
+Multiple technology tools are available to meet the needs of all students.

 Technology use for collaboration by students is regular and normal in this setting.
 Students choose the best tools to use to accomplish their work.

-Technology tools that allow for collaboration are permanently located in the setting and are available in sufficient quantities to meet the needs of all students.
+Technology tools that allow for collaboration are always available to meet the needs of all students.

 Students consistently have opportunities to select technology tools and use them in the way that best facilitates their construction of understanding.